alfmep/libujson/README.md

 val.num (3.1415);   // Method num() can be used instead of a direct assignment
 ```
 **Getting the value of a JSON number**

 To get the number value, use method `num()` without parameter:
 ```
 double n = val.num ();
 ```
 ### Numbers with arbitrary precision
 When build with support for arbitrary number precision (requires gmpxx), then method `num()` will still return a `double` and may loose precision.
 To keep precision, use method `mpf()`.
 This method returns a reference to an object of type `mpf_class` that can be used to calculate with arbitrary precision.
-Documentation of how to use `mpf_class` is out of scope for this documentation.
+Documentation on how to use `mpf_class` is out of scope for this documentation.
 See https://gmplib.org/manual/index for more info.

 For more examples of how to use JSON numbers, see file examples/json-number.cpp